mnm-team/tamarin-ikev2/README.md

 ## Environment

-The code ran in an virtual environment with 40 vCPU cores, 180 GB RAM and with standard Ubuntu.
+The code ran in an virtual environment with 40 vCPU cores, 180 GB RAM and with standard Ubuntu 20.04.
 It took about 30 mins to complete.

 Smaller setups may work; the bottleneck is memory, not CPU power.